Guadeloupe with your family : practical guide

 - Markets: Get up at dawn so you don’t miss one of the must-sees of Guadeloupe’s heritage.
 A festival of colours, an explosion of tastes, a mix of spicy aromas will tickle your nostrils and fill your taste buds and pupils with delight.
 The warm atmosphere will allow you to get to know the locals.
 At the Basse-Terre market, you won’t be able to resist fruits and vegetables, spices, rum, ti-punch or local crafts.
 If you like freshly caught fish, you’ll find what you’re looking for at the marché de la Darse in Pointe-à-Pitre or the fish market in Saint-François.
 Always in Pointe-à-Pitre, the spicy, saffron or vanilla scents will take you on a journey through the spice market.
 And for the late-comers, the night market in Sainte-Anne will allow you to taste the best specialities of the Antilles until dawn.
 You will find markets all over the island.
 The less touristy markets that are worth the detour are outside Pointe-à-Pitre.

 - Memorial ACTe: Located in the capital, it is the “Caribbean Centre for the Expressions and Memory of African Slave Trade and Slavery“.
 From the port, it is impossible not to notice the sober and futuristic architecture of this former sugar factory.
 But this “silver roots on a Black Box” designed on the principle of the black box only reveals its deep secrets once inside.
-Its permanent and temporary exhibitions will inform you about the historical periods that forged the history of the island.
+Its permanent and temporary exhibitions will give you information about the historical periods that forged the history of the island.
 Its artistic creation space will invite you to discover Creole art in all its forms.
-Finally, cross the Morne de la mémoire, a 12m high footbridge, to end in the garden of all mysteries beauty.
+Finally, cross the Morne de la mémoire, a 12-meter high footbridge, to arrive in the garden of all mysteries beauty.

 - Cocoa Museum: The history of cocoa can be learnt in the course of an educational tour of the cocoa tree.
 Discover the expertise of the farmers who, like masters, extract all the flavours of freshly picked cocoa pods.
 From the laboratory to the sublime botanical garden of this ecomuseum, you will learn all about cocoa.
 With a reservation, the whole family will create their own chocolate bar during a fun and playful workshop.